JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 ---
-title: 'What is the Local Clearance Minimum?'
+title: 'Navigation Meshes: Part 2 - LCM in Recast'
-subTitle: 'Exploring the Concept of Local Clearance Minimum in Navmesh Generation'
+subTitle: 'Integrating Local Clearance Minimums into Recast for Enhanced Navmesh Generation'
-pubDate: !!str 2024-06-10
+pubDate: !!str 2024-07-16
-description: 'This series of blog posts is about Navmeshes.
-The blogs introduce you to Local Clearance Minimum (LCM).
-After this, the blogs look into how to implement the idea of Recast and discuss the pros and cons of the implementation.
-The series explores an exact Navmesh generation method, which calculates the medial axis to detect LCMs and create a Navmesh with them.
-Finally, the last blog discusses how this affects navigation and shows its pros and cons.'
+description: 'In this blog, we explore how to integrate Local Clearance Minimums into the Recast framework, analyze its implementation, and discuss the strengths and weaknesses of the new algorithm.'
 image:
   url: '/assets/img/blogs/LCM/LCM_Banner.png'
-  alt: ';('
+  alt: 'Medial axis and distance map visualization'
 author: 'Joran Vandenbroucke'
 authorPP: '/assets/img/ProfilePicture.png'
-tags: [ "LCM", "Local Clearance Minimum", "Navmesh", "Navigation Mesh", "Navmesh Generation", "Pathfinding" ]
+tags: [ 'Local Clearance Minimum', 'LCM', 'Navmesh', 'Recast', 'Game Development', 'Pathfinding' ]
 ---

 # Navigation Meshes